slerman12/Help-me/7-Ongoing.md

 “Why should I be accused with these ungodly characterizations?” asks the Alderman.

-“You are the representative behind the policy that was enforced, and the ongoing breaker of that same constitution."
+“You are the representative behind the policy being contravented."

-"The policy-breaking you refer to doesn't warrant my attention," states the Alderman flippantly.
+"The policy-violation you refer to doesn't warrant my attention," states the Alderman flippantly.

 "On October 31st, you ad-hoc fell back on policy in your decision to terminate me.”